The Anthropology Department offers a certificate in ethnographic studies for concentrators in other departments.

 Descriptions of the core courses can be found under the course listings of the Department of Anthropology.
 In Ethnographic Studies, ANT 301A is designed for second-semester juniors and ANT 300A is designed for first-semester seniors, but either or both courses may be taken earlier, assuming adequate preparation.
 (See "Study Abroad" section below for more details.)

 In addition to the core courses, certificate students are required to take three additional courses, including at least one course listed under Ethnographic Methods and Research Ethics (to help students integrate ethnographic inquiry with research methods that they learn during their broader course of study) and at least one course listed under Ethnographic and Cultural Contexts (to give students opportunity to apply cultural analysis in local, regional, or institutional contexts involving diverse subjects, settings, and/or media).
 The three electives for each student must be chosen from courses offered by at least two different departments.

-Elective courses are listed on the ethnographic studies program website.
-These courses are subject to annual review by the executive committee and may be edited to reflect changes in course offerings.
+There are many ways for ETH students to fulfill course requirements.
+Exemplary trajectories through the program can be found on the ethnographic studies program website.
+Also shown are sample elective courses, which are subject to annual review by the executive committee and may be edited to reflect changes in course offerings.